tonytins/corten/README.md

 ## License

-This project is licensed under the MPL 2.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD-3-Clause license - see [LICENSE](LICENSE) for details.